Skeletron01/s1dt-pycalc/readme.md

-Calculator application in python for OAC Task 1
+Calculator application in python for OAC S1 DT Task 1

-Basic branch has only the basic functionality and the (main) calculator branch has a more advsnced feature set.
+Basic branch has only the basic functionality and the (main) calculator branch has a more advanced feature set.